-You will now continue your study of the Friulian language through verses from the Bible by examining Gjenesi 6:9-22; that is, verses 9-22 of the sixth chapter of the book of Genesis, where the subject is il diluvi (flood).
+Continue now your study of the Friulian language through the book of Genesis by examining verses 9-22 of the sixth chapter, where the subject is il diluvi (flood).
 These verses take you to the end of the chapter.
 The two posts pertaining to chapter 6 can be found here.

 If you are arriving on this site for the first time, begin your study of the Friulian language here (Gjenesi 1).

 You have seen the Friulian ve a number of times now; you will remember it means behold.
-La storie is the Friulian for story, history, account.
+La storie is the Friulian for history, account, record.

 ve la storie di Noè